 Developing Leadership - Outstanding Teacher Programme

-Empowering teachers to move from good to outstanding and build capacity in learning and teaching for themselves and others
+Empowering good teachers to become good leaders by developing pedagogy and leadership strategies that will build capacity in leading learning and teaching for themselves and others

 The aims of the nine day programme (one day per week) for teachers in Primary Schools are: